dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 1. Prices will only rise if the enthusiasm of buyers outweighs the fear of sellers.
 1. Crypto Collapse
 1. The biggest security threat to a computer system is said to be the idiot at the keyboard (Cyberwar for Dummies)
+1. Bitcoin is not in a bubble but other digital currencies are "flooding the market with perishable supplies of worthless value,"